 Once you alight from the bus, follow the road going into Ng Tung Chai village.
 The road gradually inclines as it approaches the village.
 The signs for the waterfall are clearly visible along the road.

-10 minutes into the walk, you should notice a ramp on the right with the sign for the Ng Tung Chai Waterfall.
+10 minutes into the walk, you should notice a ramp on the right with the sign for the Ng Tung Chai Waterfalls.
 It’s even painted on the ground.
 Walk up the ramp and past the rows of houses on either side till you see a trail.
 From here on out, follow the trail as it runs along the Lam Tsuen River and a couple of farms.

 You’ll soon come across a beautiful gate, which I believe is for the temple.
 Keep walking for another 10 minutes till you reach the Man Tak Yuen Temple, a Taoist temple built on the side of Tai Mo Shan.